£5 million business growth programme launched for Derby

-Derby City Council is to launch a £5 million programme to help businesses in the city innovate and expand, creating hundreds of new jobs for the city.
+Derby City Council has launched a £5 million programme to help businesses in the city innovate and expand, creating hundreds of new jobs for the city.

 The authority has developed its Ascend programme as part of the city’s coronavirus economic recovery strategy – devised to ensure that Derby can build back successfully after the COVID-19 pandemic.
-It will offer high-quality bespoke growth advice to business, as well as a £3m scale-up loan fund.
+It offers high-quality bespoke growth advice to business, as well as a £3m scale-up loan fund.

-Ascend will be run with assistance from the University of Derby and will support ambitious local companies to develop and implement growth plans and secure investment.
+Ascend is run with assistance from the University of Derby and will support ambitious local companies to develop and implement growth plans and secure investment.